HLR/DomiKnowS/developer/KNOWLEDGE.md

 ### Constraints classes

-- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics, that one can express logical constraints.
+- Package `domiknows.graph.logicalConstrain`: a set of functions with logical semantics via whihc one can express logical constraints.
 - Function `*L()`: functions based on logical notations.
 Linear constraints can be generated based on the logical constraints.
 Some of these functions are `ifL()`, `notL()`, `andL()`, `orL()`, `nandL()`, `existsL()`, `equalL()`, etc.

 ## Graph

-`Graph` instances are basic container of the `Concepts`, `Relations`, constraints in the framework.
+`Graph` instances are basic containers of the `Concepts`, `Relations` and constraints in the framework.
 A `Graph` object is constructed either by manually coding or compiled from `OWL` (deprecated).
 Each `Graph` object can contain other `Graph` objects as sub-graphs.
 No cyclic reference in graph hierarchy is allowed.